-The Emily Kramer AMA is happening on Wednesday 26th of April at 10AM PST (1PM EST)
+The Emily Kramer AMA is happening on Wednesday 26th April 2017 at 10AM PST (1PM EST)

 Emily Kramer is VP of Marketing at Astro, which is focused on bringing AI to workplace communications and just launched in March.
 Previously, Emily spent 4 years at Asana as Head of Marketing, where she built and scaled the marketing function and team.
 Emily has also worked at Ticketfly, Salesforce, and Universal McCann, and was a founding team member at programmatic ad platform, Cadreon.
 Emily went to Tufts University and Harvard Business School.
 She currently lives in San Francisco.

 Emily especially likes to talk (and type) about driving growth for freemium businesses, taking a B2C approach to B2B marketing, and growing and developing marketing teams.